-Walk to End Alzheimers - group of people
+banner - Walk to End Alzheimers 2023

 Social Impact

-2021 Oberlin/Lorain County Economic Benefit
+2022 Oberlin/Lorain County Economic Benefit

 Buttonbush bridge